 Please scroll down or click on each question for detailed information:

 The Ministry’s publication types are relied on and the library makes the ultimate choice of the publication type.
-The publication types are described in Publication data collection instructions for researchers 2019 (Julkaisutiedonkeruun ohjeistus tutkijoille 2019) by the Ministry.
+The publication types are described in Publication data collection instructions for researchers 2021 (Julkaisutiedonkeruun ohjeistus tutkijoille 2021) by the Ministry of Education.

 Hanken’s reporting to the accreditation organisations, the internal allocation of funding and the reward system for scientific publications build upon the Ministry’s regulations and classification for publication reporting.